tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 tensor.slice(vector);  // return slice at x=vector.get(0), y=vector.get(1)
 tensor.slice(at(0), vector);  // return slice at x=0, y=vector.get(0), z=vector.get(1)
 ```
-Finally, the `elements()` and `scalars()` methods simplifies sequential operation on a tensor.
-For example,
+Finally, the `elements()` and `scalars()` methods simplifies sequential operation over the elements of a tensor,
+avoiding the user to increment manually an iterator.

-for a given rank-3 tensor:
+Ex: for a given rank-3 tensor
 ```java
 double d = 0.0;
 for (DoubleTensor vector: tensor.elements()) {